-Joseph Murray: Broad Experience, Deep Expertise.
+Joseph Murray: Broad Experience,

-Chief among his professional accomplishments are the thousands of acres he has reforested in Western Washington and British Columbia.
+Chief among his professional accomplishments are the tens of thousands of acres he has reforested in Western Washington and British Columbia.
 In addition, Joseph pioneered the practice of planting Sitka Spruce and Western Red Cedar together in the same hole as a form of deer browse protection for the Cedar.

-He has served on a number of forums influencing the forest industry, including the Riparian Scientific Advisory Group (RSAG), a part of the Washington State Department of Natural Resources’ Cooperative Monitoring Evaluation and Research Program (CMER).
+He serves on a number of forums influencing the forest industry, including the Riparian Scientific Advisory Group (RSAG), a part of the Washington State Department of Natural Resources’ Cooperative Monitoring Evaluation and Research Program (CMER).
 Other areas of participation include negotiations on the Desired Future Condition Riparian Regulation and the Integrated Pest Management Regulation for Private Forest Land in British Columbia.
 Joseph is currently a Trustee of the Western Forestry & Conservation Association and served on the Area 1 Selection Committee of the Ag-Forestry Leadership Foundation.

 Joseph holds a BS in Business from the University of Notre Dame, and received his certification in forestry from Peninsula College under the tutelage of John Willits.

 — Understanding your forest’s value?

 — Public policy issues?

 Click here for the answers you need!

 Silviculture is the art and science of controlling the establishment, growth, composition, health and quality of forests and woodlands to meet the diverse needs and values of landowners and society on a sustainable basis (Helms 1998, USDA Forest Service 2004).